awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 ### `forEach` loop with delimited list<a name="image-builder-looping-constructs-types-foreach-delimited"></a>

 The loop iterates over a string containing values separated by a delimiter\.
-To iterate over the string’s constituents, TOE uses the delimiter to split the string into an array suitable for iteration\.
+To iterate over the string’s constituents, AWSTOE uses the delimiter to split the string into an array suitable for iteration\.

 `forEach` loop with delimited list schema